Tripathiji/Poshmark_sentiment_analysis_twitter/README.md

 # Poshmark_sentiment_analysis_twitter
-This is a python script designed to estimate the public sentiment towards Poshmark by analyzing tweets.
+This is a python script designed to estimate public sentiment towards Poshmark by analyzing tweets.

 Sentiment analysis by parsing the tweets fetched from Twitter using Python.
 Sentiment Analysis is the process of ‘computationally’ determining whether a piece of writing is positive, negative or neutral.
 It’s also known as opinion mining, deriving the opinion or attitude of a speaker.